Rabeprazole: Adverse effects

-In general, rabeprazole is fairly well tolerated, even up to five years after clinical trial follow-up.
+In general, rabeprazole is fairly well tolerated, even with up to five years of continuous use (the duration of follow-up in a pharmacovigilance clinical trial).
 The side effect profile is similar to that of omeprazole.
+The side effect profile is similar to that of omeprazole and other commonly used PPIs.
 The most common side effects include headache, nausea, and diarrhea.
-Rare side effects include rashes, flu-like symptoms, and infections (including by the gastrointestinal pathogen Clostridium difficile).
+Rare side effects include rashes, flu-like symptoms, and infections (including by the gastrointestinal pathogen Clostridioides difficile).
 Rare instances of rabeprazole-induced liver injury (also known as hepatotoxicity) have been reported.
-Characteristic proton-pump inhibitor hepatoxicity usually occurs within the first four weeks of starting the medication.
+Characteristic proton-pump inhibitor hepatotoxicity occurs within the first 4 weeks of starting the medication.